ChloePrice/RTS/README.md

 - Privacy DOES matter.
 What about information collection?
 Does the brand collect anything?
 No need so I don't want it to.

 __What about my server techno?__
-Obviously, AN NOT SURE.
+Obviously, AM NOT SURE.
 If all I need is a quick bootable control pad/IA over web protocol, Rails should fit perfectly.
 But what If I want a really BIG architecture?
 Like a 9-layer scheme with MOM as middleware...
 NAH, just a simple web app should be OK since Rails is scalable enough.

 ## Phototherapy